lawrennd/old_talks/_ml/includes/big-data-consistency.md

 when a maid comes running in and shouts \"He didn't do it!
 He didn't do it!\".
 The maid wasn't on the witness list and isn't accounted for in your model.
 How does this effect your inference?
-The pragmatists answer might be: not at all, because the maid wasn't in the model.
+The pragmatists answer might be: "not at all, because the maid wasn't in the model."
 But in the interests of justice we might want to include this information in our inference process.
 If, as a result of the maid's entry, we now think it is less likely that Lord Safebury committed the crime, then